This page includes information for current Junction tenants, including Frequently Asked Questions.

 If you need assistance understanding your rights and responsibilities as a tenant, please contact your Tenancy Officer.
 If you are not sure who your Tenancy Officer is or their phone number, call us on (08) 8210 7000 to find out.

 You can also read the Tenant Rights Charter and Tenant Code of Conduct which are designed to help you understand these rights and responsibilities in a clear and simple way.
+You can find both of these in the Handbook for Tenants.

 The Tenant Rights Charter sets out your rights as a tenant, including rights set out in your tenancy agreement with us.